 Subordinated Debentures.
-In 2016, Bancorp acquired \$5.2 million of subordinated debentures as part of the TFC acquisition (TFC Trust) and recorded it at fair value of \$3.3 million.
+In 2016, Bancorp acquired \$5.2 million of subordinated debentures as part of the TFC acquisition (TFC Trust) and recorded them at fair value of \$3.3 million.
 The fair value adjustment is being accreted over the remaining life of the securities.
 These debentures mature on March 15, 2037 and have a variable rate of interest equal to the three-month LIBOR plus 1.65%.

-In October 2018, the Company, through the acquisition of FAIC, acquired FAIC Trust.
+In October 2018, the Company, through the acquisition of FAIC, acquired the FAIC Trust.
 The FAIC Trust issued thirty-year fixed to floating rate capital securities with an aggregate liquidation amount of \$7,000,000 to an independent investor, and all of its common securities, amounting to \$217,000, financed by the issuance of \$7.2 million of debentures.
 There was a \$1.2 million valuation reserve recorded to arrive at market value which is treated as a yield adjustment and is amortized over the life of the security.
 The Company has the option to defer interest payments on the subordinated debentures from time to time for a period not to exceed five consecutive years.
 The subordinated debentures have a variable rate of interest equal to the three-month LIBOR plus 2.25% through final maturity on December 15, 2034.
-The rate at December 31, 2018, was 5.04%.
+The rate at December 31, 2019 was 4.14%.

-As of December 31, 2018 and December 31, 2017, we had \$9.5 million and \$3.4 million, respectively, of subordinated debentures from both the TFC and FAIC acquisitions
+As of December 31, 2019 and December 31, 2018, we had \$9.7 million and \$9.5 million, respectively, of subordinated debentures from both the TFC and FAIC acquisitions